-Each equine assisted therapy session is run by a licensed and certified equine therapist.
+Each equine-assisted therapy session is run by a licensed and certified equine therapist.
 Working with the entire treatment team, the equine therapist is informed about the progress and issues of each patient.
-Tailoring the therapy sessions, the therapist can make metaphor, meaning, and healing activities for each patient.
+Tailoring the therapy sessions, the therapist can make a metaphor, meaning, and healing activities for each patient.